 Title IX of the Education Amendments of 1972 (Title IX) is a federal civil rights law that prohibits discrimination on the basis of sex in educational programs and activities that receive federal financial assistance.
 If only one of an educational institution’s programs or activities receives federal funding, all of the programs within the institution must comply with Title IX and its implementing regulations.
 Accordingly, Trinity College prohibits discrimination on the basis of sex in all of its programs and activities, including academics, employment, athletics, and other extracurricular activities.
 This prohibition includes gender-based harassment, sexual violence and other sexual harassment.

 Compliance with Title IX is a community-wide responsibility.
-The information here provides an overview of the College’s policy, who you may contact with questions about Title IX and how you can report sexual misconduct and discrimination.
+The information here provides an overview of the College’s policy, who you may contact with questions about Title IX, and how you can report sexual harassment and discrimination.

 Title IX of the Education Amendments of 1972 protects people from sex discrimination in educational programs and activities at institutions that receive federal financial assistance.
 Questions regarding Title IX may be referred to the College’s Title IX Coordinator, Shannon Lynch, located at 208 Mather Hall, 300 Summit St. Hartford, CT 06106, or via email at [email protected].
 Students may also access Title IX information through the U.S. Department of Education, Office for Civil Rights, 8th Floor, Five Post Office Square, Boston MA 02109-3921.
 Telephone: 617.289.0111, Fax: 617.289.0150, TDD: 800.877.8339, or Email: [email protected].